theman-oj10/CareerSync/docs/UserGuide.md

 1. If you miss out any of the mandatory fields, the command will be rejected with an error message.
 Make sure to refer to the error message displayed for the correct format to use! <br>
 2. If you input an invalid status, location or email format, the command will be rejected with an error message highlighting the valid values. <br>
-3. When using the `add` command, the `/phone` parameter allows for more digits that are necessary.
-Do manually ensure that the length of the phone numbers you input are correct. <br>
+3. When using the `add` command, the `/phone` parameter does not have a maximum limit for number of digits.
+Do manually ensure that the length of the phone number you input is correct. <br>
 4. If you encounter the `This internship already exists in the internship list` message, please go [here](#what-makes-an-internship-unique) to learn about what makes an internship unique.
 </div>